Translating Rectangular Optic Holders

 - Vernier Scale Provides 100 μm Resolution

-- Nylon-Tipped Setscrews Prevent Damage to Optics
+- XF50(/M), XF100(/M), and XYF1(/M) Mounts use Nylon-Tipped Setscrews to Secure Optics

 Click to Enlarge

 Figure 1: An example of how to read a vernier scale.
 The red arrow indicates what is known as the pointer.
-Since the tick mark labeled 10 on the vernier scale aligns with one of the tick marks on the main scale, this vernier scale is reading 75.60 (in whatever units the tool measures).
+Since the tick mark labeled 10 on the vernier scale aligns with one of the tick marks on the main scale, this vernier scale is reading 75.60 (in whatever units the instrument measures).

 Click to Enlarge